AreaLayer/Lightning-lending-PoC/README.md

 ## Run application

 **Pay Attention**: The application is still in alpha/PoC, not Beta.
-Use at your own risk.
-The protocol also is in testnet
+Use at your own risk and protocol also is in testnet

 Pre requisite